Classification of 3-graded causal subalgebras of real simple Lie algebras: Lie algebras, convex cones, and Jordan algebras

-(c) The arguments in (b) show that every hermitian Lie algebra of non-tube type contains a hermitian Lie algebra of tube type with the same real rank as \(\g\): We define
+(c) The arguments in (b) show that every hermitian simple Lie algebra of non-tube type contains a hermitian simple Lie algebra of tube type with the same real rank as \(\g\): We define